 The European Excellence Awards were created to honour the most outstanding achievements of communications professionals in their field.
 In addition to this, the Awards also provide an excellent networking forum for all attendees and take a comprehensive look at communications achievements across Europe.

-The Awards are part of a worldwide implementation of Excellence Awards, being rolled out in Africa, Asia-Pacific, Europe, Latin America and North America simultaneously.
+The Awards are part of a global implementation of Excellence Awards, also rolled out in Asia-Pacific and Africa.

 The Awards are hosted by Communication Director, the magazine for corporate communications and public relations, which is distributed worldwide with special editions for Europe and Asia-Pacific.

 The Excellence Awards are open to public relations, communications, brand building and reputation management professionals from companies, consultancies, associations, institutions, universities and NGOs whose work has displayed exceptional talent and ability.